About | Bio

 Latest Articles From John Manzella

-This invaluable program examines trading relationships, reveals Chinese dangers, analyzes sectors, and explores critical issues involving labor, skills, automation, and immigration.
+This invaluable program analyzes economic trends, examines trading relationships, reveals Chinese dangers, and explores critical issues involving labor, skills, automation, and immigration.
 Additionally, it offers survival strategies and provides insight on what's ahead.